 6. Test and control.

 Launch your campaign.
-Monitor and analyze your conversion rates and see which part of the funnel hits a roadblock, from there implement some measures to improve the performance.
+Monitor and analyze your conversion rates and see which part of the funnel hits a roadblock, and then from there implement measures to improve performance.

-Make sure your Facebook pixel is set up on your eCommerce website.
-Create a retargeting campaign and serve your ads to people who have visited your website, watched your videos, or downloaded your offer.
+Make sure your Facebook pixel is set up on your website.
+Create a retargeting campaign and serve your ads to people who have visited your website, watched your videos, or downloaded your content.

 8. Repeat what works.

 Track what works best for you.
-It takes a lot of testing to figure out what’s best for your business model.
-The key here is continuous monitoring of your funnel’s performance.
+It takes a lot of testing to figure out what’s best for your business.
+The key here is to continuously monitor your funnel’s performance.

 How to build your on-page sales funnel?